Join the AI Workshop and learn to build real-world apps with AI. A hands-on, practical program to level up your skills.

 })

-The browser will ask for the permission also with this method, if it was not already granted.
+The browser will prompt for permission with this method too if it was not already granted.

 const id = navigator.geolocation.watchPosition(position => {